Ritik-M21/Data_Analysis_Projects/Zomato Analytics Dashboard/README.md

-# Project Name: Zomato Analytics Dashboard
+# Zomato Analytics Dashboard
-Prepared By: [Your Name]
-Date: [Insert Date]
 ## Introduction
 The Zomato Analytics Dashboard aims to provide insights into food delivery performance, restaurant reviews, and customer preferences.
 It will help stakeholders identify trends, improve delivery operations, and enhance customer satisfaction.
 ## Objectives
 - Track order and delivery performance.
 - Monitor restaurant reviews and ratings.